Thomas Pooley blasphemy case: Aftermath

 Holyoake visited Liskeard, interviewed Pooley's family, and wrote two articles on Pooley for The Reasoner, subsequently published as a pamphlet, The Case of Thomas Pooley.
 The pamphlet also contained polemical remarks about Henry Rogers and Brewin Grant, two nonconformist ministers and controversialists, opponents of the secularists.
 Grant involved himself in the controversy, writing to the Sheffield Times of "the infidel blaspheming Tom Pooley who was deservedly imprisoned for writing offensive secularism on a clergyman's gate."

 Pooley was released, with a free pardon on 11 December 1857, and Holyoake is given much of the credit.
 Holyoake wrote a fulsome account of the case in The Reasoner, "Pardon of Thomas Pooley".

 Pooley's story continued to attract attention after his release.
 In 1859 John Stuart Mill mentioned it in his essay On Liberty:

 It will be said, that we do not now put to death the introducers of new opinions: we are not like our fathers who slew the prophets, we even build sepulchres to them.
 It is true we no longer put heretics to death; and the amount of penal infliction which modern feeling would probably tolerate, even against the most obnoxious opinions, is not sufficient to extirpate them.
 But let us not flatter ourselves that we are yet free from the stain even of legal persecution.
 Penalties for opinion, or at least for its expression, still exist by law; and their enforcement is not, even in these times, so unexampled as to make it at all incredible that they may some day be revived in full force.
 In the year 1857, at the summer assizes of the county of Cornwall, an unfortunate man, said to be of unexceptionable conduct in all relations of life, was sentenced to twenty-one months imprisonment, for uttering, and writing on a gate, some offensive words concerning Christianity.

 The historian Henry Thomas Buckle, in a review of On Liberty, drew attention to the conduct of the Coleridges, emphasizing the injustice of imprisoning someone of unsound mental condition.
 Pooley's case contributed to the discrediting of the blasphemy laws in Britain, though it did not lead to their abolition.

 Pooley died in Liskeard in 1876.
 He is buried with his wife Mary in the municipal graveyard at Liskeard.

 Legacy

-Pooley's post-prison correspondence is held by the Co-operative Archive in Manchester as part of its George Holyoake papers.
+Pooley's post-prison correspondence is held by the National Co-operative Archive in Manchester as part of its George Holyoake papers.

-In her 1998 book Word Crimes Joss Marsh proposes that Pooley was an inspiration for the character of Jude Fawley in Thomas Hardy's 1895 novel Jude the Obscure.
+In her 1998 book Word Crimes, Joss Marsh proposes that Pooley was an inspiration for the character of Jude Fawley in Thomas Hardy's 1895 novel Jude the Obscure.